Supercolony-net/openbrush-contracts/examples/psp22/README.md

 impl PSP22Metadata for MyPSP22 {}
 ```

-5. Define constructor and your basic version of `PSP22` contract is ready.
+5. Now you only need to define constructor and your basic version of `PSP22` contract is ready.

 ```rust
 impl MyPSP22 {